 Once the drawing is sketched in ink on paper, she finalizes the scene using a technique that marries a classic medium with a contemporary one.

 She scans her sketches into her computer and creates the finished scenes by painting them by hand, with a digital program.
 This technique preserves the original clearness and strength of her line in a colorful environment where the creamy white of the tufa, the blue-gray of the slate, the light blue of the sky… The result?
 Images full of life, tenderness and humor.

 Where and when can you see the exhibition ?

 Soak up the artist’s picturesque atmosphere during the estate’s opening hours:

 Sunday from 2pm to 6pm

-Rocheville is located on the heights of Parnay, between Saumur and Montsoreau, near the Wine Road and in the heart of the Saumur Champigny wine area.
+Rocheville is a wine estate located on the heights of Parnay, between Saumur and Montsoreau, near the Wine Road and in the heart of the Saumur Champigny wine area.

 The hall is accessible to people with reduced mobility.